LyalinDotCom/dmitry-cli/README.md

 - **packages/cli**: Terminal UI built with Ink (React for terminals)
 - **packages/core**: Genkit integration and Ollama service wrapper

-The integration uses Genkit's `generate()` method for model interactions.
-While Genkit supports streaming with `streamGenerate()`, this demo uses the simpler non-streaming approach for clarity.
+The integration uses Genkit's `generateStream()` method for real-time streaming responses from the models.

 ## Key Integration Points